rossedfort/bartleby/README.md

 # Bartleby

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of our work on Bartleby, an Ember - Electron desktop application for note taking, with built in markdown editing functionality, and the ability to publish notes as a Gist.
-A short introduction of this app could easily go here.

 ## Prerequisites